ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 and floating upon the surface of arvet, and taki
 ‘ 4 perfect, forgave his bitterest enemies, do you, :
 ‘ -well to cherish your anger? .
 , ..
 Brothers—to you the precept is imperative? weight to sink to the bottom of the stream,
-:
+: q
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_tennessee-farmer-containing-original-and-selected-essays_1835-03_1_4%2Fsim_tennessee-farmer-containing-original-and-selected-essays_1835-03_1_4_jp2.zip%2Fsim_tennessee-farmer-containing-original-and-selected-essays_1835-03_1_4_jp2%2Fsim_tennessee-farmer-containing-original-and-selected-essays_1835-03_1_4_0012.jp2/pct:0.000000,24.452765,84.083333,7.114055/600,/0/default.jpg"/>
 </td>